Intro to Intermittent Fasting: What the Science Says

 When you think “diet,” you probably think about a change in what you eat, not when you eat.
 But intermittent fasting, an approach to food intake that limits how much and when you consume calories, has gained traction in the health and wellness sphere in the last couple of years as a way to lose weight, prevent disease and potentially even increase longevity.

 But does it really work?
-We took a look at what the science has to say about the benefits of this approach to eating.
+We took a look at what the science has to say about the benefits of this approach to provide you with a useful intro to intermittent fasting.

 Ready to try it?
 Build your first meal plan on PlateJoy.